-I sure wasn’t sad to see the faded blue Ford in my rearview mirror as I pulled my new, previously owned motorhome out onto the road.
-Taking my time, feeling her out as I eased my way back into town.
+I sure wasn’t sad to see the faded blue Ford in my rearview mirror as I pulled my new—previously owned motorhome out onto the road.
+I took my time, feeling her out as I eased my way back into town.
 Pulling alongside the curb in front of my apartment, I’d already decided I would not renew my rental agreement that was up in three days.
 Now that I had a home on wheels, there was no sense renting space elsewhere.

 …and he had left all his shit behind.

-I was headed for a KOA campground north of town I knew of thinking I would stay there for a few days to get adjusted, but first I wanted to pick up some groceries and fill the fuel tank.
+I planned to head for a KOA campground north of town that I knew of, thinking I would stay there for a few days to get adjusted, but I first wanted to pick up some groceries and fill the fuel tank.
 The needle hadn’t moved since I left Clyde’s salvage yard, so I believed the gauge to be stuck.
 I could replace it easy enough, but I wanted to make sure the fuel tank was full — no sense running out of fuel on a busy highway.
 Turning into the Pack-n-Save, I pulled into an empty section of the parking lot and shut off the engine, then hurried into the store and filled a basket with basic stuff that would get me through the week, maybe more.
-I didn’t need much, just coffee and a sandwich were fine, but I grabbed some cans of beans and things that didn’t require cooking in case I couldn’t get the stove to work.
+I didn’t need much, just coffee and a sandwich were fine, but I grabbed some cans of beans and things that didn’t require cooking just in case I couldn’t get the stove to work.
 I’d already checked the fridge, and it was cold, though I didn’t know what power source it was running on yet.

-I was familiar with the GET-IT-ALL-HERE truck stop at the intersection of State Highway 37 and Interstate 101, so I headed there figuring I wouldn’t have to worry about getting in and out.
-I was quick to realize that having a roof that was thirteen feet tall had some limitations at many gas stations.
+I was familiar with the GET-IT-ALL-HERE truck stop at the intersection of State Highway 37 and Interstate 101, so I headed there, figuring I wouldn’t have to worry about getting in and out.
+I was quick to realize that having a thirteen-foot-tall roof had some limitations at many gas stations.
 There were several empty bays open at the fuel pumps, and it made me feel like one of the big boys to pull into a long-haul trucker’s fuel pit.

-I waited a minute, knowing that even if the tanks had been full at Clyde’s, which I thought illogical, I’d put over forty miles on the rig, so it had to be down a few gallons anyway.
-But it took no fuel.
+I waited a minute, knowing that even if the tanks had been full at Clyde’s, which I thought illogical, I’d put over forty miles on the camper, so it had to be down a few gallons anyway.
+But it would take no fuel.

-Twenty minutes later I pulled into the entrance to the KOA campground noting that the sign said VACANCY, leading me to believe I wouldn’t have a problem getting a spot.
-But when I pulled up to the check-in board at the office, I realized something was wrong when this large woman in Bermuda shorts and a white tank top and flip-flops darted out of the office waving both hands over her head.
-Pushing myself out of the driver’s seat, that was showing signs of severe rapid deterioration, I stepped outside to greet the frantic person.
+Twenty minutes later, I pulled into the KOA campground entrance, noting that the sign said VACANCY, leading me to believe I wouldn’t have a problem getting a spot.
+But when I pulled up to the check-in board at the office, I realized something was wrong when this large woman in Bermuda shorts, a white tank top, and flip-flops darted out of the office waving both hands over her head.
+Pushing myself out of the driver’s seat, which was showing signs of severe rapid deterioration, I stepped outside to greet the frantic person.

 “But I saw your VACANCY sign,” I replied, confused at the apparent misunderstanding.

-“Not for that hideous monstrosity!
+“Not for that hideous monstrosity.
 Where in the hell did you find that ugly beast?
-We allow RVs that are over ten years old, but that rig looks like it barely survived the Great Depression.
+We allow RVs over ten years old, but that rig looks like it barely survived the Great Depression.
 We’d scare good campers away if we let you stay.”

 I turned and looked at the old rust-streaked caravan and sadly had to agree with her.
 Compared to the other RVs I could see in the campground, there were few redeeming qualities exhibited in my new home.
 “Where do you think I can find a place to let me camp?”
 I asked her.